TyshaunKnight/ticket-lifecycle/README.md

 <p>
 </p>
 <p>
-John picks up the ticket and sets the SLA to Sev-B becuase 1 computer doesn't constitute a significant business impact but he will reasses the SLA upon further investigation.
+John picks up the ticket and sets the SLA to Sev-B because 1 computer doesn't constitute a significant business impact but he will reassess the SLA upon further investigation.
 </p>
 <br />